Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Which neighborhoods will see the highest price growth in Da Nang in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Da Nang include Hoa Hiep Bac and Hoa Minh in Lien Chieu district (driven by port infrastructure), plus My An and An Thuong in Ngu Hanh Son (driven by lifestyle and rental demand).
+As of early 2026, the Da Nang neighborhoods expected to see the highest property price growth over the year are Hoa Hiep Bac and Hoa Hiep Nam in Lien Chieu district, along with My An in Ngu Hanh Son, all for different but complementary reasons.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Da Nang.